shantdashjian/k8s-refresher/review.md

 2. Use KubeView to visualize it.
 Here are the [installation steps](kubeview-installation-steps.md).

 ## Deep Dive
-1. **Packaging:** You package your application in an container image and push it to a container registry.
+1. **Packaging:** You package your application in a container image and push it to a container registry.
 2. **Deployment:** To deploy it on K8s, you declare in a manifest which image you want.
 K8s will pull the image, run it as a container inside a pod.
 You tell it how many replicas you want.
 It will maintain that number of pods/replicas, a.k.a ReplicaSet, distributed over how many servers/nodes are available in the cluster.
 3. **Exposure:** To expose your app internally (or to the outside world), which is inside a container inside a pod inside a node:
     - You can expose a single pod using port forwarding.